Thursday, November 21, 2024

 Everybody knows deep learning and machine learning algorithms run much faster with more cores and most libraries do not use CPU cores but rather GPU cores.

-If you have a budget under 800 dollars and want to run deep learning/ML data sets that make use of GPU cores, take a look at the available GPUs under 800:
+If you have a budget under 800 dollars and want to run deep learning/ML data sets that make use of GPU cores, take a look at the available GPUs on laptops under 800:

 GPU CUDA Cores